Steven J. Wolfe

 Steven J. Wolfe is a producing partner and owner of Sneak Preview Entertainment, the Hollywood film production and talent management company he founded in 1993 with Lynette Prucha Chavez, a long-time friend and business associate.
 Wolfe continues to develop and package an eclectic slate of new indie film projects.

-Wolfe’s film, "Twin Falls Idaho" was acquired by Sony Pictures Classics at its world premiere in the 1999 Sundance Film Festival.
-The story of young woman who finds herself with feelings for one of two, adult conjoined twins, "Twin Falls" is the debut feature of award winning writers Mark and Michael Polish, identical twin brothers who play the role of conjoined twins Blake and Francis in the film, with Michael directing as well.
+Wolfe’s film, Twin Falls Idaho was acquired by Sony Pictures Classics at its world premiere in the 1999 Sundance Film Festival.
+The story of young woman who finds herself with feelings for one of two, adult conjoined twins, "Twin Falls" is the debut feature of award winning writers Mark Polish and Michael Polish, identical twin brothers who play the role of conjoined twins Blake and Francis in the film, with Michael directing as well.
 “Twin Falls” won the Special Jury Prize at the Deauville Film Festival and was nominated for Two Independent Spirit Awards including Best First Film over $500,000.